PacLII Home | Databases | WorldLII | Search | Feedback

 Before: Muria ACJ

-Hearing: 261992Judgment:une 1r> A. Nori Nori for the Defendant
+A. Nori for the Defendant

 It is also obvious from the evidence that despite the plaintiff's dispute over Giapoa’s right to sell the land to the defendant, Giapoa went ahead and sold the land in 1983.
 Giapoa’s action led to the plaintiff referring the matter to the Chiefs in 1986.
 In 1987 it was decided by the Chiefs that the plaintiff was the rightful owner of Peronikura land and not Giapoa.

-The Chiefs’ dec wion was challenged in the Local Court by Giapoa and there is evidence that he had the backing of the defendant.
+The Chiefs’ decision was challenged in the Local Court by Giapoa and there is evidence that he had the backing of the defendant.
 However, on 18 July 1990 the Local Court struck out Giapoa’s claim, and confirmed the Chiefs’ decision that Desy Sura (the plaintiff in this case) was the rightful owner of Peronikura land.

-Mr. Nori argued that the defendant has validly acquired his rights over the land through Giapoa and for the plaintiff to establish trespass on her land she show conclusively that she is the owner of the land and not Giapoa.
+Mr. Nori argued that the defendant has validly acquired his rights over the land through Giapoa and for the plaintiff to establish trespass on her land she must show conclusively that she is the owner of the land and not Giapoa.

-As to the validi the 19he 1983 sale to the defendant, the position of Giapoa before the 1987 Chiefs' decision must be considered.
-Although dispuad already been made with Giapoa over the ownership of the land even before 1983, there wase was no decision made between Giapoa and the plaintiff as to who in custom owns Peronikura land until 10 October 1987.
+As to the validity of the 1983 sale to the defendant, the position of Giapoa before the 1987 Chiefs' decision must be considered.
+Although disputes had already been made with Giapoa over the ownership of the land even before 1983, there was no decision made between Giapoa and the plaintiff as to who in custom owns Peronikura land until 10 October 1987.
 The position must therefore be that before the 10 October 1987, both Giapoa and the plaintiff had competing claims of ownership right over Peronikura land.
 Thus despite the existence of the dispute over ownership of the land between Giapoa and the plaintiff, it cannot be said that Giapoa had no authority to permit the defendant to occupy that part of the land in question.
 However, whether Giapoa could actually proceed and sell the land is another matter altogether.

-In 10 Oc 1987, the owne ownership of the land had been given to the plaintiff.
+In 10 October 1987, the ownership of the land had been given to the plaintiff.
 That decision granting the right of ownership over the land was made by the Chiefs.
-Thus not have to decide on the issue of ownership of the land wend we are dealing with here.
+Thus I do not have to decide on the issue of ownership of the land we are dealing with here.
 As a matter of law this Court has no power to decide on the question of ownership of a customary land.
 The law gives the power to do so to the Chiefs, Local Courts and Customary Land Appeal Courts.
 This Court therefore must accept the unchallenged decision on the question of ownership of customary land of any of the abovementioned authorities.

-As I have accepted that the right of o of ownership over Peronikura land had been clearly and conclusively decided by the Chiefs in favour of the plaintiff, the lawful authority from whom permission should be sought before entry or occupation of Peronikura land as from 18 July 1990 must therefore be the plaintiff.
+As I have accepted that the right of ownership over Peronikura land had been clearly and conclusively decided by the Chiefs in favour of the plaintiff, the lawful authority from whom permission should be sought before entry or occupation of Peronikura land as from 18 July 1990 must therefore be the plaintiff.
 Defendant’s right acquired through purchase from Giapoa, although confers on him to occupy the land until 10 October 1987, it cannot provide him with a defence to the plaintiff’s action of trespass.
 The period of such trespass, must I feel, commence on 18 July 1990 and not the date of the original entry.

-sts to the plaintiff.
+Costs to the plaintiff.

 (G.J.B.
 Muria)

-ACTI>ACTING CHIEF JUSTICE
+ACTING CHIEF JUSTICE

 PacLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback